-Questions regarding this policy should be directed to the Diocesan Administrator.
+Questions regarding this policy should be directed to Canon to the Ordinary.

 12. ALCOHOL AND DRUG ABUSE POLICY AND PROCEDURES

 It is the Diocese of Eastern Michigan's desire to provide a drug-free, healthful, and safe workplace.
 To promote this goal, employees are required to report to work and remain at work in an appropriate mental, emotional and physical condition to perform all of their assigned duties and responsibilities.